eProsima/Integration-Service-docs/docs/transformdata.rst

     :start-after: // Definitions
     :end-before: // End Definitions

-If you decide to include this part as well, keep it in mind when we will create the *CMakeLists.txt* file.

-Now, we are in condition to start with the implementation of each function.
-We will start with ``transformA_to_B``:
+This optional section should be taken in mind during the creation of the *CMakeLists.txt* file to configure the project.
+After these steps to set the workspace, this will be the code of ``transformA_to_B``:

 .. literalinclude:: transform_data.cpp
     :language: cpp
     :start-after: // A to B
     :end-before: // End A to B

-After that, we have our *transformation library* implemented, but we still need to build it.
+After writing this function and ``transformB_to_A`` with the opposite conversion, the *transformation library* has been implemented, but it needs to be compiled.
-Of course, you could use any build system at your wish, but *IS* provides a *CMakeLists.txt* template that we will use here as example.
+*Integration Service* provides a *CMakeLists.txt* template that can be used like in this example.

-First, we are going to rename the cmake project to *transformationData*.
+The first step is renaming the cmake project to *transformationData*.

 .. literalinclude:: transform_data_CMake.txt
     :language: cmake
     :lines: 1

-We keep all *C++11* and *CMake* version as it is.
-If you create your *CMakeLists.txt* from scratch remember that *FastRTPSGen* generates files that depend on *Fast CDR* and *Fast RTPS*, so you must include both dependencies to your *CMakeLists.txt*.
+It's recommendable to keep all *C++11* and *CMake* version as it is, but to create the *CMakeLists.txt* from scratch it's important to keep in mind that *FastRTPSGen* generates files that depend on *Fast CDR* and *Fast RTPS*, so they must be included as dependencies to the *CMakeLists.txt*.

 .. literalinclude:: transform_data_CMake.txt
     :language: cmake
     :start-after: # packages
     :lines: 1,2

-Do you remember the *definitions* section of our *transformation library* that could help us to make the library more portable.
-This is where we set the values of these preprocesor definitions to build our library exporting symbols.
+To make the library more portable the cmake file needs to add the :ref:`preprocesor definitions <cmake_definitions_code>` to build our library exporting symbols.

 .. literalinclude:: transform_data_CMake.txt
     :language: cmake
     :start-after: # definitions
     :lines: 1-4

-Finally we indicate to *CMake* our source code and the library we want to build, along with its dependencies.
+The final step is indicating to *CMake* the source code files and the library to build, along with its dependencies.

 .. literalinclude:: transform_data_CMake.txt
     :language: cmake
     :start-after: # transformationData library
     :lines: 1-3

-After that, we can just generate our library using *CMake*.
+After that, *CMake* will generate the library running these commands:

 .. code-block:: bash

     $ cmake .
     $ make

-It should generate our *libtransformationData.so* in the current directory that is the library that *IS* expects when loads our :class:`config.xml` file.
+It should generate the file *libtransformationData.so* in the current directory and that's the library that *IS* expects when loads the :class:`config.xml` file.

-At this point, we have our configuration file :class:`config.xml` created, and our *transformation library* *libtransformationData.so* built.
-We are able to launch *IS* with our :class:`config.xml` and enjoy how both *DDS Worlds* start to communicate, applying our *transformation functions*.
+At this point, there is a configuration file :class:`config.xml` created, and a *transformation library* *libtransformationData.so* built. *Integration Service* is able to connect both *DDS Worlds* adapting their data types to be compatible.

 .. code-block:: bash